jmcascalheira/website/content/teaching/students/_index.md

 ---
 # Course title, summary, and position in the list.
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Info for prospective students and graduate degrees at the University of Algarve.
 weight: 1

 # Page metadata.